Family Law / Divorce Library

 Child support is recalculated on an annual basis, or whenever there is a material change in circumstances.
 Child support orders, including Divorce Judgments, will require that parents exchange Income Tax Returns, Notices of Assessment/Reassessment, and for newer orders, specific documentation relating to businesses/trusts by June 30th of each year.
 Read more about Exchanging Financial Documentation.

 In some circumstances, we might set a person's guideline income at a higher amount, which is referred to as Imputing Income.
-This is usually to adjust for tax rates, where they're self-employed and benefit from business deductions, or where they're avoiding child support such as by working for cash that they're not reporting.
+For example, this might be to adjust for tax rates, where they're self-employed and personally benefit from business deductions, or where they're avoiding child support such as by working for cash that they're not reporting.

 There are many adjustments which we apply to Self-employment Income.